-The undersigned, revoking any previous proxies relating to these shares, hereby appoints Oliver P. Peoples, Ph.D. and Charles B. Haaser, and each of them (with full power to act alone), the attorneys-in-fact and proxies of the undersigned, with power of substitution to each, to vote all shares of the Common Stock of Yield10 Bioscience registered in the name provided in this Proxy which the undersigned is entitled to vote at the 2019 Annual Meeting of Stockholders, to be held at 9:30 am, Eastern time, on Wednesday, May 22, 2019 at the offices of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. at One Financial Center, Boston, MA 02111, and at any adjournments of the meeting, with all the powers the undersigned would have if personally present at the meeting.
+The undersigned, revoking any previous proxies relating to these shares, hereby appoints Oliver P. Peoples, Ph.D. and Charles B. Haaser, and each of them (with full power to act alone), the attorneys-in-fact and proxies of the undersigned, with power of substitution to each, to vote all shares of the Common Stock of Yield10 Bioscience, Inc. (the "Company") registered in the name provided in this Proxy which the undersigned is entitled to vote at the 2022 Annual Meeting of Stockholders, to be held in a virtual format at 9:30 a.m.
+Eastern time, on Wednesday, May 25, 2022, and at any adjournments of the meeting, with all the powers the undersigned would have if personally present at the meeting.
 Without limiting the general authorization given by this Proxy, the proxies are, and each of them is, instructed to vote or act as follows on the proposals set forth in the Proxy.

 This Proxy, when executed, will be voted in the manner directed herein.
-If you do not specify below how you want your shares to be voted, this Proxy will be voted FOR all nominated Class I Directors and FOR Proposal 2.
+If you do not specify below how you want your shares to be voted, this Proxy will be voted FOR the nominated Class I Directors and FOR Proposal 2.
 In their discretion, the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments of the meeting.

-1. Proposal to elect Peter N. Kellogg and Robert L. Van Nostrand as Class I Directors of the Company. () Peter N. Kellogg () Robert L. Van Nostrand ☐ FOR ALL NOMINEES ☐ WITHHOLD AUT HORITY FOR ALL NOMINEES ☐ FOR ALL EXCEPT (See instructions below) INSTRUCTIONS: To withhold authoric EXCEPT" and fill in the circle next to 2.
-Proposal to ratify the appointment of for the fiscal year ending December 31, F-12-12-12-12-12-12-12-12-12-12-12-12-12- pany's independent public accountants ☐ FOR AGAINST ☐ ABSTAIN Please mark your vote in blue or black ink as shown here .n The Board of Directors recommends a vote FOR all nominees in Pro oposal 1 and FOR Proposal 2.
-Change of Address - Please print new address below

-Statement electronically via the Internet.
-I/We un derstand that the Comp very of Annual Reports and Proxy any may no longer distribute printed ent that I/we have given is revoked.
-I/we understand that I/w e may revoke this conse nt to electronic access a nd delivery at any time. ame(s) appears hereon.
-J trustee or guardian, plea h sign.
-When signing as attorney, Signature: Date Signature: Date
+1. Proposal to elect Robert L. Van Nostrand and Sherri M. Brown, Ph.D. as Class I Directors of the Company. () Robert L. Van Nostrand FOR THE NOMINEE WITHHOLD AUTHORITY FOR THE NOMINEE () Sherri M. Brown, Ph.D.
+FOR THE NOMINEE WITHHOLD AUTHORITY FOR THE NOMINEE 2.
+Proposal to ratify the appointment of RSM US LLP as the Company's independent public accountants for the fiscal year ending December 31, 2022.
+FOR AGAINST ABSTAIN Please mark your vote in blue or black ink as shown here.
+The Board of Directors recommends a vote FOR the nominees in Proposal 1 and FOR Proposal 2.
+Change of Address - Please print new address below By checking this box, I/we consent to future access and delivery of Annual Reports and Proxy Statements electronically via the Internet.
+I/We understand that the Company may no longer distribute printed materials to me/us for any future stockholder meetings until this consent that I/we have given is revoked.
+I/we understand that I/we may revoke this consent to electronic access and delivery at any time.
+Please sign exactly as name(s) appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
+Signature: Date Signature: Date